bengotow/electron-RxDB/manual/database.md

 When models are inflated from JSON using `fromJSON` or converted to JSON using `toJSON`, only the attributes declared on the model are copied.
 The `modelKey` and `jsonKey` options allow you to specify where a particular key should be found.
 Attributes are also coerced to the proper types: String attributes will always be strings, Boolean attributes will always be `true` or `false`, etc. `null` is a valid value for all types.

-The {DatabaseStore} automatically maintains cache tables for storing Model objects.
+The {RxDatabase} automatically maintains cache tables for storing Model objects.
 By default, models are stored in the cache as JSON blobs and basic attributes are not queryable.
 When the `queryable` option is specified on an attribute, it is given a separate column and index in the SQLite table for the model, and you can construct queries using the attribute:

 ```coffee
 Thread.attributes.namespaceId.equals("123")